-While individual contributors at a majority of organizations are provided mentoring by managers, relatively few employers provide them with coaching by outside professionals, according to a survey of executives and managers from more nearly 700 organizations by AMA Enterprise, a division of American Management Association.
+While individual contributors at a majority of organizations are provided mentoring by managers, relatively few employers provide them with coaching by outside professionals, according to a survey of executives and managers from more than 700 organizations by AMA Enterprise, a division of American Management Association.

 Three out of four organizations offer some sort of development to individual contributors, employees who may have no direct reports or formal leadership position but whose expertise is important for the enterprise’s success.
 Among these organizations 59% provide mentoring, the most common offering for individual contributors.
 In contrast, just 15% offer what might be considered professional coaching.